 The position of Nevada Chapter Delegate is a membership-elected Volunteer Position

-- The new term for an elected Nevada Chapter Delegate (1, of 2 available positions) begins in and around April 2021.
+- A 2-year, elected Nevada Chapter Delegate position (1 of 2 available positions) will begin in May 2024.

-- Election for this position will be held during the 2021 AMTA-Nevada Chapter online Elections, in or around April, 2021 – Apply Now.
+- Election for this position will be held during the 2024 AMTA-Nevada Chapter online Elections in April, 2024 – Candidate Applications will be available in March 2024.

 - Create a Proposal and/or Coach members through Process, if needed

 - Notice & Poll members of Proposals (Discussion Topics and Position Statements)

 - Represent NV Chapter/Members in the AMTA’s Assembly of Delegates (AoD)

 - Write a report of the AoD Meeting for publication to members

 Naomi Joy, LMT – Delegate 2023 (1-year term)